atj1979/web-rts-vibe/ai/goals.md

 - [ ] Create a basic interactive VR scene as a starting point.

 ## How to Use This File
-- Add, update, or check off goals as the project progresses.
+- Add, update, or check off goals as the project progresses.g
 - Use Markdown formatting for sections, lists, and checkboxes.

 ---